-2.8.
+4.8.
 Waste Treatment Facilities

-335-6-9-.03(2)(g)

-description of waste treatment facilities, pretreatment measures and recovery systems including expected life of sedimentation basins and schedules for cleaning or proper abandonment of such basins.
+335-6-9-.03(2)(g) description of waste treatment facilities, pretreatment measures and recovery systems including expected life of sedimentation basins and schedules for cleaning or proper abandonment of such basins.
 If earthen sedimentation basins are a portion of the treatment scheme, plans for the construction of these facilities should meet minimum construction criteria as found in the Guidelines in Appendix A.

-The waste treatment facilities consist of the sedimentation controls, especially the sedimentation pond.
-Surface runoff from excavated areas will flow to the sedimentation pond.
-The expected life of the sedimentation pond is the life of the quarry and the sedimentation pond is scheduled to be cleaned out when sediment accumulation is 60% of design capacity.
-The pond will be maintained for the life of the permit.
+The waste treatment facilities consist of the sedimentation controls, especially the sedimentation ponds, described in Chapter 3.
+The proposed ponds; Pond 001, Pond 002, Pond 003, Pond 004, and Pond 005; meet the minimum construction criteria as found in the Guidelines in Appendix A. Ponds 001 through 005 will serve to satisfy the regulatory requirements for sediment storage and detention.
+The expected life of the sedimentation basins is the life of the mine and the ponds will be cleaned out when sediment accumulation is 60% of design capacity.
+The ponds will be maintained for the life of the permit.

-2.9.
+4.9.
 Haul Road Sediment Control

-335-6-9-.03(2)(h)

-a plan to eliminate or minimize sediment and other pollutants from haul roads must be included and should meet minimum design criteria as established by the Guidelines in Appendix B.
+335-6-9-.03(2)(h) a plan to eliminate or minimize sediment and other pollutants from haul roads must be included and should meet minimum design criteria as established by the Guidelines in Appendix B.